Table of Contents

 Can you dispute a charge after 90 days?

 Generally, consumers only have 60 days to dispute a credit card charge after receiving their bill.
-The only exception to this timeline is fraud, which has an unlimited window for reporting.
-That being said, if someone realizes a charge is inaccurate after 60 days, it’s worth consulting their credit card issuer about their options.
+In most cases, the only exception to this timeline is fraud, which has an unlimited window for reporting.
+However, if someone realizes a charge is inaccurate after 60 days, it’s worth contacting their credit card issuer to find out about their options.

 Photo credit: iStock/Just_Super